Can the Saints help change the modern Church?

 Until last week.

 I’ve recently moved back home to Wales, and that has meant finding a new parish (or more accurately, returning to my old stomping ground).
-There, a parishioner made it quite plain that not only did they find my ‘lifestyle’ contradictory to the teachings of the church, but that they were quite sure I was going to hell, unless I ‘decide’ to change my ways.
+There, a parishioner made it quite plain that not only did they find my ‘lifestyle’ contradictory to the teachings of the church, but that they were certain I was going to hell, unless I ‘decide’ to change my ways.
 It wasn’t the most pleasant experience.

 Except this is palpably untrue.

 Church teaching has always shifted and adapted.
-Even perceived cornerstones of Catholicism often have surprisingly late dates of formalisation.
+Even cornerstones of Catholicism often have surprisingly late dates of formalisation.
 Transubstantiation, the belief that the bread and wine transforms into the body and blood of Christ was not officially codified by the Church until the Fourth Lateran Council of 1215.
-This is not to say the belief was invented then, but that for the fist 1200 years of church history, it was possible to be Catholic and to reject what is now the absolute heart of Catholic theological teaching.
+This is not to say the belief was invented then, but rather for the first 1200 years of church history, it was possible to both be Catholic and to reject what is now the absolute heart of Catholic theological understanding.
 The Immaculate Conception of the Virgin Mary was not church dogma until much later, being officially proclaimed in 1854 while the Assumption of Mary was not formalised until 1950.
 I don’t write this to undermine or challenge these dogmas, but simply to make the point; church teaching changes.

-And it should change.
 Afterall, what is a church, except a community of believers?
-Yes, Catholics believe in the Apostolic Succession, that our church leaders descend from a spiritual line harking back to St Peter, but that succession is simply a formal way to demonstrate that we are part of a community of believers stretching back to Christ.
-We learn from each other, not only in our churches today, but from those who came before us.
-Every generation has faced new challenges, and the church has adapted to answer, encourage and support its adherents.
-We are fortunate to be inheriting not only our faith from our forebears, but all the richness of inherited wisdom which has come to us with it.
+True, Catholics believe in Apostolic Succession, that our church leaders descend from a spiritual line harking back to St Peter.
+But that succession is merely a formal way of demonstrating that we are part of a community – a community consisting of our ancestors, as well as the other people in the church next to us.
+We learn from each other, both through modern friendships and through those who came before us.
+Every generation has faced new challenges, and the church has rightly adapted its teachings, practices and doctrines in order to answer, encourage and support its faithful.
+We are fortunate to be inheriting not only our faith from our forebears, but all the richness of accumulated wisdom which has come to us with it.
 If the church had never changed, our faith would be much poorer.

-In the Catholic tradition (and in this instance, I mean the broader sense of Catholic, including Anglicans and Orthodox denominations) we also recognise the Saints.
+In the Catholic tradition (and in this instance, I mean the broader sense of Catholic, including Anglicans and Orthodox denominations) we also recognise Saints.
 If the church is a body of accumulated wisdom, then the Saints are its accumulators.
 Their lives, teachings, sufferings, triumphs all help us to understand our faith.
 Importantly, they remind us that the Holy Spirit is constantly at work, in every human being and across every generation.
-Though evil constantly threatens our societies, there are always good, holy people called to be lights in the darkness.
+Evil constantly threatens our societies, yet there are always good, holy people called to be lights in the darkness.
 They are instruments of change, and it is often through their guidance that the church changes for the better.

 St Catherine of Siena, for example, in addition to her profound text, ‘The Diologue of Divine Providence,’ was also credited for ensuring the Pope returned to Rome after a long period of schism in which a Pope also resided at Avignon, France.
-Gaining a reputation for holiness and charity in her own lifetime, she was also interviewed by the Dominican authorities in 1374 to ensure she was not preaching heresy.
+Gaining a reputation for holiness and charity in her own lifetime, she was also interrogated by Dominican authorities in 1374 to ensure she was not preaching heresy.
 Criticisms of her included that she sought to create her own power within the church, that she was a fanatic, and that her mysticism was inspired by the demonic, rather than God.
 These criticisms often came from prominent figures within the church hierarchy, including a priest and theologian called Lazzarino de Pisa, who sought to defame and refute her.

 St Teresa of Avila is another powerful example.
 A mystic who penned a number of spiritual works, including her immortal ‘Interior Castle’ she also reformed the Carmelite order and produced a profound volume of prayers, directives and contemplations which are still used today by Catholics and non-Catholics alike in their attempts to deepen their spiritual practices.

 The lesson here is explicit.
 In Catherine of Siena, Teresa of Avila and Joan of Arc we see three extraordinary women, called by God to shape the world around them.
 In all three Saints we see people who faced condemnation, criticism and accusations of heresy by church authorities.
-Yet in all three examples, they were right.
+Yet in all three examples, they were proved to be right.
 They refused to be silenced, and it was the church who changed, listened and responded.
 As Catholics today, we are all so much richer as a result.

 So let us, perhaps, hope that in our own time the Holy Spirit calls upon people to shake us in the church.
-Far from being a static, unchanging monolith, it is a living, breathing institution, formed by the wisdom of the ages and the goodness of the people who are part of it.
+Far from being a static, unchanging monolith, the church is a living, breathing institution, formed by the wisdom of the ages and the goodness of the people who are part of it.
 Change happens.
-Perhaps slowly, almost inevitably with intense resistance, but always for the better.
+Perhaps slowly, almost inevitably with resistance, but always for the better.

 As St Julian of Norwich wrote after her 1373 vision, “All shall be well, all shall be well, all manner of things shall be well.”